 These guys know their stuff.

-With a strong focus on education and conservation, the One Ocean team are serious about changing broad misperceptions about sharks.
+With a strong focus on education and shark conservation, the One Ocean team are serious about changing broad misperceptions about these incredible animals.
 They clearly live and breathe sharks and their passion for them is enough to convince even the most hesitant guest of the importance of their plight.

 It’s incredibly obvious that a dive with One Ocean goes beyond your typical tourist activity.